On this page

 https://company-c.example.com/scim/v2

-On your SCIM server, you can read which subdomain the request is coming from and route the request to the appropriate tenant for the Okta org.
+On your SCIM server, read which subdomain the request is coming from and route the request to the appropriate tenant for the Okta org.

 Basic user schema

-Okta requires that your SCIM implementation be able to store the following four user attributes:
+Okta requires that your SCIM implementation stores the following four user attributes:

 - User ID: